JaroslawBozek/Licence-Plate-Recognition/README.md

 * The character is only counted if it's placed in a right place in the output string

 ## How does it work?
+### Preprocess image
+* Initially, the image gets resized so it doesnt get processed in an unnecessarily big format.
+### Find characters
+Image gets thresholded multiple times with a different threshold value.
+During each iteration:
+* Use Opening morphology in order to get rid of small noise and reduce the number of calculation
+* Use findCountours function to draw contours and determine their hierarchy
+* Use the contours to find bounding boxes
+* The image is then cut in multiple, horizontal lines, for every line, check:
+  * If it intersects with at least 4 bounding boxes.
+If it does, increase intersected boxes' score by one
+  * The dimensions of each bounding box are saved for the next iteration, if the dimensions don't change significantly, the bounding box is still considered to be the same object and its score is saved for the next iterations.

 ![](img/54m7dp.gif)